andyshinn/docker-alpine-abuild/README.md

 ## Usage

+There are currently two tags to choose from:

+* `andyshinn/alpine-abuild:v1`: based on Alpine 3.3
+* `andyshinn/alpine-abuild:v2`: based on Alpine 3.4

 The builder is typically run from your Alpine Linux package source directory (changing `~/.abuild/mykey.rsa` and `~/.abuild/mykey.rsa.pub` to your packager private and public key locations):

 ```